lhobbie/credit-card-debt-regression/README.md

 ```
 ## Acknowledgments

-This project was completed collaboratively with a project partner as part of a statistics course at Villanova University.
+This project was completed collaboratively with 2 project partners as part of a statistics course at Villanova University.
 My contributions included model selection, diagnostic testing, and interpretation of results.

 ## Author